 Make sure your event is a safe space for all

 Pride should be a time to embrace and accept differences, but you need to be careful with how you go about encouraging this.
 Never ask your employees or colleagues to share any information they don't feel comfortable with, and make sure that anything that is shared is done so in a sensitive and confidential manner.
 This includes topics such as pronouns, sexuality, and gender among others.

 This also applies to asking your team to dress up or take part in activities - it's all well to want to include everyone but make sure you don't put anyone under pressure to get involved.
 And for any activities you do put on, make sure everyone is respectful at all times and that lines aren't crossed into offensive stereotypes and parodies.
 On that note, it's worth having a code of conduct or discussion about expectations on attendees before your event, to make sure everyone's on the same page.
 This could include a reminder about your anti-discrimination policy, and help to set the tone for an inclusive and supportive event where everyone can enjoy themselves in safety.

 If you're looking to dig deeper into bringing Pride to work, check out our blog on making events and the workplace more inclusive and safe.
-LGBTQ+ charity Stonewall are also running an online workshop on celebrating Pride in the workplace, which we highly recommend looking into.

 Get a great venue

 Of course, it wouldn't be much of a party without a venue to set off the celebrations!
 As Pride falls in June, we love the idea of having your event in the open air (with food and drinks at hand, of course).
 Check out some of our favourite venues with outdoor space, or if you're after something for an evening do, have a browse of our top party venues to find the perfect spot.